-Thus says the LORD: Cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the LORD.
+Thus says the LORD: "Cursed is the man who trusts in man and makes flesh his strength, whose heart departs from the LORD.
 For he shall be like a shrub in the desert, and shall not see when good comes, but shall inhabit the parched places in the wilderness, in a salt land which is not inhabited.

 Blessed is the man who trusts in the LORD, and whose hope is the LORD.
 For he shall be like a tree planted by the waters, which spreads out its roots by the river, and will not fear when heat comes.
-But its leaf will be green, and will not be anxious in the year of drought, nor will cease from yielding fruit.
+But its leaf will be green, and will not be anxious in the year of drought, nor will cease from yielding fruit."

 Contrast makes things very striking, doesn't it?
 A dark blue house with white trim, for example.
 A tall husband and a short wife.
 Etc. Do you see the contrast in our text for today?
 Unbelievers and believers.
 God's anger and God's blessing.
-Especially appropriate for our summer--those who wither and those who thrive.
+Those who wither and those who thrive.

-Jeremiah lived during the last years of the Old Testament nation called Judah.
+Jeremiah lived during the last years of the Old Testament nation of the tribe of Judah.
 Jerusalem was its capital.
-(The other people of Israel, called "Israel" had already been dealt with by the Lord and taken captive to Assyria never to come back.
-They had been given to idol worship.)
+(The other tribes of Israel, called "Israel" had already been taken captive to Assyria never to come back.
+They had been devoted to idol worship.)
 Jeremiah's life must have been comparatively easy at the beginning.
 King Josiah was on the throne of Judah.
 Josiah was a very good king.
 His heart was devoted to the Lord, like his grandfather Hezekiah.
-And both Josiah and grandfather Hezekiah walked in the footsteps of their even greater ancestor and king, King David.
-However, the nation of Judah was also sorely affected and infected by idol worship.
-Josiah's own father, Hezekiah's son Manasseh, was madly given to idol worship.
+Josiah and grandfather Hezekiah walked in the footsteps of their even greater ancestor and king, King David.
+However, the people of Judah became sorely infected by idol worship also.
 Various kings of Judah had offered their own children in child sacrifice to idols-a practice repulsive to the Lord.
-After good king Josiah's death, Jeremiah continued to serve as prophet.
+In fact Josiah's own father had been madly given to idol worship.
+This idolatry ran rampant again after good king Josiah's death.
+Jeremiah was still serving as prophet.
 Josiah's three sons and one grandson reigned after him as the last four kings of Judah.
 They were given to idol worship.
-Things were not so easy for the prophet Jeremiah during their time.
-Jeremiah's assignment from the Lord was to preach repentance to these hard-hearted kings and people, "to turn them around."
-They did not kindly receive Jeremiah's message of Change-your-heart-and-your-ways.
+Now things were not easy for the prophet Jeremiah.
+Jeremiah's assignment from the Lord was to preach repentance to these hard-hearted kings and people, to "turn them around."
+The kings and people did not kindly receive Jeremiah's message of "change your heart and your ways."
 They felt they were fine.
 They were happy and God should be too.
 They treated Jeremiah harshly-even throwing him into a muddy pit because he proclaimed that the Lord would send Babylon to destroy Judah and Jerusalem.